-At the DHC, you can search the knowledge base, chat with a helper, or call in for assistance.
-Please use the knowledge base before calling; chances are, someone has already asked your question and posted it in the knowledge base.
+At the DHC, you can search the knowledge base, chat with support personnel, or call in for assistance.
+Please use the knowledge base before calling; chances are, someone has already asked your question you will find it posted in the knowledge base.

 The D2L company also offers many helpful videos for students on using Brightspace.
-Visit the “Learner Community” to connect with help from D2L.
+Visit the Brightspace YouTube Channel to connect with help from D2L.

 eCore and eCampus

 East Georgia State College (EGSC) is an eCore affiliate institution.
 This means you can register for eCore classes right along with your EGSC courses.
 Your academic advisor can help you register for eCore classes that you may need which are closed or otherwise not available at EGSC.
 Most eCore classes include textbooks in their price.
-Tuition as of Fall 2017 is $159 per credit hour plus any lab kit fees and charges assessed by EGSC to all students.
+Tuition is $159 per credit hour, plus any lab kit fees and charges assessed by EGSC to all students.

-To access your eCore classes, you go to the eCore website noted above and use your eCore login credentials.
-The login link is in the upper right corner.
+To access your eCore classes, you go to the eCore website and use your eCore login credentials.
+The login link is in the upper right corner of the eCore website.
 EGSC faculty and staff do not have access to eCore courses.
 If you need assistance with eCore classes, please use the eCore help page.

 - Create an account